Joungkyun/python-chardet/README.md

 this module can be in place the [python-chardet](https://pypi.python.org/pypi/chardet) in PYPI without code changes.

 This module is a c-binding, is much faster than the [python-chardet](https://pypi.python.org/pypi/chardet).

+## Differences with traditional Chardet of PYPI
+- compatible with 2.x
+- different with 3.x
+  - don't support language key in chardet.universaldetector.UniversalDetector.feed API
+- different with 4.x
+  - don't support chatdet.deteact_all
+  - don't support language key in chardet.universaldetector.UniversalDetector.feed API

 ## INSTALLATION